 Teachers at Macy will provide class rewards for attendance.
+Individual classroom teachers will support and incentivize improved attendance by rewarding their classes with "Perfect Attendance" rewards.

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.